 Petrol and diesel are major contributors to fleet costs, which is why businesses have to do everything they can to keep spending under control.
 They can do this in several ways:

-- Use business fuel cards as a method of payment.
+Fuel cards can help businesses save money on fuel prices and reduce the cost associated with fuel expense admin.
 Companies using fuelGenie benefit from all of the following savings and operational advantages:

 * The “over 3 pence per litre” saving message is based on the difference between the published Government Weekly diesel fuel prices and the price paid per litre for diesel by fuelGenie customers for the comparable period.
 Over a 16-month period (02.01.2017 – 02.04.2018) fuelGenie customers buying diesel at Tesco, Morrisons and Sainsbury’s saved an average of 3.2 pence per litre when compared to the Government Weekly road fuel prices